mihalymarcell86/expenses-chart-component/README.md

 ### What I learned

-In this project, I used the `<abbr>` element for the weekday abbreviations in the chart.
-While researching, I learned, that the `title` attribute doesn't always get read out on a screen reader, so I used `aria-label` instead.

 I experimented with CSS Modules combined with Sass.
 I found the `composes` property very useful.
 It works similarly to the Sass `@extends` directive.
 I find the automatically generated class names very convenient, using naming conventions is necessary anymore.

 I learned, that there exists a relative unit called `lh`, which is supposed to give us the line-height of an element, however, it is not supported by any of the browsers at the moment.